pavani-17/Brick-Breaker/README.md

 A simple brickbreaker game written in Python, utilising OOPS concepts and is playable on the Terminal, not making use of any cursor libraries.
-The only libraries required are `numpy` and `colorama`.
+The only libraries required are `numpy` and `colorama`. `playsound` is used for the background sounds.

 ### Features of the Game
 * Bricks of various types such as normal (bricks which break after n number of hits, where n varies between {1, 2, 3} for each brick), unbreakable (bricks which can be broken only under special circumstances) and exploding bricks (bricks which explode and break all neighbouring bricks, irrespective of strength)